spang-lab/urnc/docs/source/commands/convert.md

 # Convert

-Converts INPUT notebooks to the specified TARGET formats and writes them to OUTPUT.
+Converts input notebooks to the specified target formats.

 ## Usage

 ```
-urnc convert [-f|-n|-i] [-t TARGET] [-s SOLUTION] [-o OUTPUT] INPUT
+urnc convert [-f|-n|-i] [-t TARGET] [-s SOLPATH] [-o OUTPATH] INPUT
 ```

 ## Description

 Notebook conversion by `urnc` happens in two stages:

-1. All lines of INPUT notebooks are checked for [keywords].
+1. All lines of all input notebooks are checked for [keywords].
    If a keyword is found, the containing cell is [tagged] accordingly.
-2. All tagged cells are processed according to the specified TARGET format.
+2. All tagged cells are processed according to the specified target format.

 This two-stage approach allows manual tagging of cells in addition to the use of keywords to configure the conversion behaviour.
-See [TARGET](#-t---target-target) for a description of the effect of each tag on the conversion targets.
+See [-t, --target TARGET](#-t---target-target) for a description of the effect of each tag on the conversion targets.

 ## Options